nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo mechanism is facilitated by `VersionedPivot`.
 It extends `Pivot` with an undo history, stored internally as an `pivotStateStack`.
-`pivotStateStack` stores the entire pivot at any point.
+`pivotStateStack` stores the entire Pivot at any point.
 Additionally, it implements the following operations:

-* `VersionedPivot#commit()` — Saves the current pivot state in its history.
+* `VersionedPivot#commit()` — Saves the current Pivot state in its history.
-* `VersionePivot#undo()` — Restores the previous pivot state from its history.
+* `VersionePivot#undo()` — Restores the previous Pivot state from its history.
-* `VersionedPivot#redo()` — Restores a previously undone pivot state from its history.
+* `VersionedPivot#redo()` — Restores a previously undone Pivot state from its history.

 These operations are exposed in the `Model` interface as `Model#commitPivot()` and `Model#undoPivot()` respectively.

 Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedPivot` will be initialized with the initial pivot state.
+The `VersionedPivot` will be initialized with the initial Pivot state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitPivot()`, causing the modified state of the pivot after the `delete 5` command executes to be saved in the `pivotStateStack`.
+The user executes `delete 5` command to delete the 5th case in Pivot.
+The `delete` command calls `Model#commitPivot()`, causing the modified state of Pivot after the `delete 5` command executes to be saved in the `pivotStateStack`.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitPivot()`, causing another modified pivot state to be saved into the `pivotStateStack`.
+The user executes `add case t:Lost Wallet …​` to add a new case.
+The `add case` command also calls `Model#commitPivot()`, causing another modified Pivot state to be saved into the `pivotStateStack`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitPivot()`, so the pivot state will not be saved into the `pivotStateStack`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitPivot()`, so the Pivot state will not be saved into the `pivotStateStack`.

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoPivot()`, which will pop the current state from the `pivotStateStack`, and return the previous pivot state, restoring pivot to that state.
+The user now decides that adding the case was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoPivot()`, which will pop the current state from the `pivotStateStack`, and return the previous Pivot state, restoring Pivot to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)